Your Child's Immunizations: Measles, Mumps & Rubella Vaccine (MMR)

 When to Delay or Avoid Immunization

-- your child had a severe allergic reaction to a previous dose of MMR vaccine, to gelatin, or to the antibiotic neomycin
+- had a severe allergic reaction to a previous dose of MMR vaccine, or components of the vaccine. which include gelatin and the antibiotic neomycin

-- has a medical problem that affects the immune system, such as cancer
+- has a disorder that affects the immune system (such as cancer)

 - is undergoing chemotherapy or radiation therapy